 In cases of major injury or significant fitness change, a follow-up review may be considered.

-Assessments are conducted by the SQ Committee, a group of experienced volunteer evaluators who observe players, take notes, and ensure fairness and consistency.
+Assessments are conducted by the WESA SQ Committee, a group of experienced volunteer evaluators who observe players, take notes, and ensure fairness and consistency.
+The Committee makes recommendations to the League Commissioner who audits the process and approves the results prior finalizing for the season.

 Have questions?
 Reach out any time at commission@wesa.net.